Good Practice

 Emergency communication for remote activity providers

-Activity Good Practice Guidelines and Activity Planning Templates
+Activity Good Practice Guidelines (GPGs) and Activity Planning Templates

 These documents are designed to be used together.